-From the location where you want to right-click, using the provided stylus or any capacitive (conductive) stylus, press the screen for a few seconds until the shortcut menu appears.
+From the location where you want to right-click, using the stylus or any blunt pointing device, press the screen for a few seconds until the shortcut menu appears.

 If you want to hide the shortcut menu without performing any action, simply tap anywhere outside the menu.